Variable | Units | Range | Description | Notes |

 The end

-And for more reading on ‘common statistical myths’ see https://discourse.datamethods.org/t/reference-collection-to-push-back-against-common-statistical-myths/1787
+For more reading on ‘common statistical myths’ see https://discourse.datamethods.org/t/reference-collection-to-push-back-against-common-statistical-myths/1787